 You’ll find there is no “perfect” sealer.
 They all have pros and cons.

-It just depends on the look you are after, the durability you are after and the amount of work you’d like to put into it.
+It just depends on the look you are after, the durability you are after, and the amount of work you’d like to put into it.

 I hope this post will be helpful to you in your future makeover adventures!

-I finished 5 boards with Chalk Paint and the varying sealers so you can see (somewhat anyway, it’s hard in photos) what the different finishes look like.
+I finished 5 boards with Chalk Paint and varying sealers so you can see (somewhat anyway, it’s hard in photos) what the different finishes look like.
 (AND how the different finishes change the look of the paint)

 I really should be calling this 6 but one is not an actual sealer that I’m sharing today but it can be used as such…if you accept the cons that go along with it.